tdegeus/cppmat/docs/cppmat.rst

 .. note::

-  Compared to ``std::vector`` this class is not so much different, with the exception that it provides indexing also with round brackets, and automated printing of entries.
+  Compared to ``std::vector`` this class is not much difference.
+The only exception that it provides indexing also with round brackets, and automated printing of entries.